rsyslog/rsyslog/source/configuration/modules/mmrfc5424addhmac.rst

    values match the verification succeeds, otherwise the message was modified.

-If you neeed help implementing a verifier function or want to sponsor development of a verification tool, please simply email `sales@adiscon.com <sales@adiscon.com>`_ for a quote.
+If you need help implementing a verifier function or want to sponsor development of a verification tool, please simply email `sales@adiscon.com <sales@adiscon.com>`_ for a quote.